Matcha

 Drink immediately, in three generous sips.
 These directions are for usucha, thin matcha; anyone new to this beverage may actually like it even "thinner".
 If so, use up to six ounces of water; this provides a more delicate, less intensely green taste.
 Using three ounces of water to one teaspoon of tea will provide an intense more typical matcha taste in the usucha style.
 Once you have the tea preparation down you can then experiment with tea and water quantity to your taste.

 Usucha tea is matcha from leaves of a tea plant younger than thirty years old.
-Koicha matcha is made from the first harvest of older trees and has a more mellow, sweeter taste.
-It is thicker because it uses a smaller quantity of water.
+Koicha matcha is made from older trees and has a more mellow, sweeter taste.
+It is thicker because it uses more more matcha powder- usually about four times as much!
 Therefore, it is considered "thick" tea compared to usucha or "thin" tea.
-Thick matcha, koicha, is also made slightly differently, without froth, and has several other more essential steps that makes it a beverage better served by an experienced chanoyu master.
+Thick matcha, koicha, is also made slightly differently, without froth, and has several other more essential steps to its preparation.

 In chanoyu, it is customary to sift the matcha just before using.
 This allows the tea to dissolve more completely during the whisking because any possible lumps are removed.
 To sift, place a mesh strainer over a small caddy, place the measured matcha in the sifter and tap the side of the sifter until the sifted matcha falls to the bottom of the bowl.